Shawn Renee Lent is a social practice dance artist, program manager, dance educator, writer, and facilitator.

 - Contributing Editor for the Clyde Fitch Report

-- Dance educator/Teaching Artist-In-Residence at Educare Chicago/Ounce of Prevention Fund, Old Town School of Folk Music, Hanna Sacks Bais Yaakov High School, and Marshall Field Garden Apartments/Art on Sedgwick.
+- Dance educator/Teaching Artist-In-Residence at Educare Chicago/Ounce of Prevention Fund, Music House, Old Town School of Folk Music, Hanna Sacks Bais Yaakov High School, and Marshall Field Garden Apartments/Art on Sedgwick.

 Shawn served as the EducationUSA Egypt Advising Coordinator at AMIDEAST Cairo (through the U.S. Department of State) 2013-2015, receiving an award from the ambassador which is a rare honor for a non-embassy employee.
 She is honored to have been a U.S. Fulbright Scholar to Egypt 2012-2013, a United Nations Alliance of Civilizations International Fellow, and the 2014 Commencement Speaker for Millikin University.
 From 2006-2012, she served as Arts Integration Program Specialist for Columbia College Chicago’s Center for Community Arts Partnerships, and from 2015-2017 she was a writer and Alliance Building Lead for the think tank and online publication Createquity.

 Shawn creates dance experiences that haven’t before existed in the world, and is becoming an artist on her own terms.
-Her recent works include collaboration on Global Water Dances – Flint MI 2017, years of arts programming at 57357 Children’s Cancer Hospital of Egypt, and a project through SUNY Purchase bringing dance conservatory students into dance activism in Yonkers.
-She has spoken about her practice while a panelist/presenter at the University of Maryland, Brigham Young University, Hope College, Georgetown University, Universal Exposition Milan, Dance + Social Justice Conference at NYU, and TEDx Shibin El Kom.
+Her recent works include collaboration on Global Water Dances – Flint MI 2017, years of arts programming at 57357 Children’s Cancer Hospital of Egypt, and a project through SUNY Purchase bringing dance conservatory students into dance activism in Yonkers (example videos available here).
+She has spoken about her practice while a panelist/presenter at the University of Maryland, Brigham Young University, Hope College, German Mission to the United Nations, Universal Exposition Milan, Dance + Social Justice Conference at NYU, and TEDx Shibin El Kom.
 In 2013, her blog post Am I a Dancer Who Gave Up? went viral.

 IN THE WORDS OF OTHERS…